sagemath/trac_to_gh/Issue 3953.md

 # Issue 3953: notebook -- make it so foo?? in the notebook shows the source code syntax highlighted

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3953

 Original creator: was